michialm/Book-Price-Trends----2022/README.md

   My motivation for this project centers around providing relevant trends in book data for publisher clients.

-  With so much pricing fluctuation this year, the question, “How do I price my book,” is one I often receive – unfortunately, I am unable to suggest list prices, as this would be outside legal bounds of doing business.
+  With so much pricing fluctuation in the past year, the question, “How do I price my book,” is one I often receive – as a representative of a book wholesaler/distributor, I am legally prohibited from suggesting list prices to my clients.
-How can I help my clients without breaking the law and running the risk of “price fixing” through a list price suggestion?

-  By providing a clear picture of pricing trends within dynamic product filters a client can self-select, I can help answer the question indirectly by displaying a visualization of list price frequencies within product segments and associated statistics.
+  By providing relevant statistics, data visuals, and filters for title and category specifications, I can help client publishers answer this question (...and increase client data literacy).

-Data Question
+#Data Question

   What is the most competitive List Price Values for Books within specific format, genre, and page count buckets?

 # Minimum Viable Product (MVP)

-  The app will display current frequency distributions of List Prices for front list books, selling at least 3 units YTD.
-Median and Mean values for each filtered selection will be displayed for greater interpretation of the distribution values.
+  The app displays current frequency distributions of List Prices for front list books, selling at least 3 units YTD.
+Median value for each filtered selection will be displayed for greater interpretation of the distribution values.

-  Toggles (bin count slider/drop down menu for filtering) will be present to specify product/market category, to display the most relevant list price value distributions for product comparison.
+  Toggles (bin count slider/drop down menu for filtering) are present to specify product/market category, displaying the most relevant list price value distributions for product comparison.

-  Observation Counts and Product/Category/Pricing Bucket labels will be included to ensure best interpretation of results.

-  Numbered walkthrough steps to ensure self-service functionality
+  Secondary bar charts display the top 10 Subcategories by title count and the top 20 Subcategories by sales-per-title according to the filtered Category.

+  User Notes provide direction and context for data interpretation.